hashgraph/hedera-nft-sdk/README.md

 ## Prepare Metadata Objects From CSV Rows

 The `prepareMetadataObjectsFromCSVRows` function serves as an intermediary step in the conversion of CSV data into structured NFT metadata objects.
-It processes rows of CSV data, applying a predefined schema to transform them into an array of metadata objects suitable for NFT creation or further validation against the token metadata standard.
+It processes rows of CSV data, applying a predefined schema to transform them into an array of metadata objects suitable for NFT creation or further validation against the token metadata schema.

 ### Usage